 Welcome to the University of Texas Skywatchers Report for Monday August 26th through Monday September 2nd.

-Public viewing on UT campus telescopes for the fall semester will start next week.
+Public viewing on UT campus telescopes has finished for the summer session.
+Fall semester viewing will start next week.
 Please check back for details on starting dates and times.

-Thank you for calling the University of Texas Skywatchers Report and have a happy and safe Labor Day weekend.
+Thank you for calling the University of Texas Skywatchers Report and have a great Labor Day Weekend!